 Grocery bags

-Always head out to the grocery store in France with your reusable bags in hand (or a cool shopping cart if you’re into granny style like me) because there aren’t any paper or plastic ones for the taking at checkout.
+Always head out to the grocery store in France with your reusable bags in hand (or a cool shopping cart if you’re into granny style like me) because there aren’t any paper or plastic ones for free at checkout.
 If you forget to bring bags, you have to buy them.
 Grocery bags are not free in France except in a few smaller markets where you’ll get disposable plastic ones that barely hold anything.
+Granted, they aren’t expensive — plastic ones maybe 10 or 15 centimes each — but still.

-I like this policy and think it’s slowly starting to catch on in the U.S. Back when I was still living there, stores gave a 5-cent discount per bag if you bring your own.
+I like this no free bag policy and think it’s slowly starting to catch on in the U.S. Back when I was still living there, stores gave a 5-cent discount per bag if you brought your own.
+Is that still in place?
 In France, no discount, just the norm to bring your own.
 This is most certainly a good thing.

-Things that are free in France and surprised me
+Here are some things that are free in France and surprised me:

 Incoming texts and cell calls

 Don’t feel obliged to tip at the salon or restaurant.
-For exceptional service, you can leave a few euros but tips are already built into the price of a service.
+For exceptional service, you can leave a few euros but tips are already built into the price of a service and servers get paid a livable wage.
 So when dining out, getting a haircut or your nails done, don’t feel obligated to leave a tip.
-And definitely nowhere near the customary 20 percent you’d find in the U.S.!
+And definitely nowhere near the customary 20 percent you’d find in the U.S. if you do decide to leave a tip!
+It’s totally up to you.

 What would you add to my list of things in France that should be free?